-(c) If the minor is found to be incompetent by a preponderance of the evidence, all proceedings shall remain suspended for a period of time that is no longer than reasonably necessary to determine whether there is a substantial probability that the minor will attain competency in the foreseeable future, or the court no longer retains jurisdiction.
-During this time, the court may make orders that it deems appropriate for services, subject to subdivision (h), that may assist the minor in attaining competency.
+(e) If the court finds, by a preponderance of evidence, that the minor is incompetent, all proceedings shall remain suspended for a period of time that is no longer than reasonably necessary to determine whether there is a substantial probability that the minor will attain competency in the foreseeable future, or the court no longer retains jurisdiction.
+During this time, the court may make orders that it deems appropriate for services.
 Further, the court may rule on motions that do not require the participation of the minor in the preparation of the motions.
-These motions include, but are not limited to, the following:
+These motions include, but are not limited to, all of the following: